-- a.
-Predict what the graph will look like - b.
-Enter the function as Y1.
-(Be sure to put parentheses around the quantity that is under the radical.) - c.
-GRAPH.
-Sketch. - d.
+c.
+Sketch the graph.

+d.
 If possible, write a simpler equation for the graph.
-You may get an idea for it by using TRACE.
-Check your answer by entering your equation as Y2, and graphing it.
+You may get an idea for it by putting a point on it and dragging.
+Check your answer by entering your function in the Input Bar.

-After each problem, clear Y1 and Y2.
+After each problem, delete the functions.